VladSandu0308/EGC/Source/Teme/Tema1/README.md

 The hit box is also given to the *FlappyBird* module so that it can check for collisions.

-A new mesh for the wing is created every time the `FlapWing()` method is called in order to make the bird look like it's flying.

 ## Obstacle
 Contains a mesh representing a rectangle of lenght equal to the width of the viewport in *FlappyBird* and some given `(R, G, B)`	 colour that fades into